abdul4rehman215/AI-Advanced-Course-Portfolio/05-data-science-foundations/README.md

 # 📌 Section Overview

-This folder documents the part of the course where the focus shifted from general AI concepts and API usage into **data science thinking**.

-This block was important because it introduced the workflow that prepares data for meaningful model training and analysis.

-Instead of jumping straight into algorithms, this section helped me understand:

-- what data science is
-- why data quality matters
-- how data is explored before modeling
-- what preprocessing actually includes
-- how transformation decisions affect later analysis
-- why reporting and visualization matter for stakeholders

-This section gave me the process mindset behind machine learning work.
+This section covers the data science foundation of the course.
+It explains how raw data becomes useful for analysis and model building.

+The value of this block is that it adds process thinking.
+Instead of jumping straight into models, it teaches how to understand data, inspect it, clean it, transform it, and communicate findings properly.

+That makes this section one of the most important bridges between theory and practical machine learning.

 ---